MicrosoftDocs/architecture-center/docs/example-scenario/iot/analyze-and-optimize-loop.md

 ![Diagram showing an analyze and optimize loop in context with measure and control and monitor and manage loops.](./media/analyze-optimize-loop.png)

 In an AOL, data from various IoT, enterprise, private, and public sources flows into cloud data lakes.
 Offline analytics consume the data lakes to discover hidden trends and business optimization insights.
-The optimization insights from the offline analytics processes flow back to IoT installations through [monitor and manage loops (MMLs)](monitor-and-manage-loop.md) and [measure and control loops (MCLs)](measure-and-control-loop.md).
+The optimization insights from the offline analytics processes flow back to IoT installations through [MMLs](monitor-and-manage-loop.md) and [measure and control loops (MCLs)](measure-and-control-loop.md).

 ## Characteristics